elusivecodes/fQuery/README.md

 If a node you are replacing with is a *DocumentFragment*, the fragment contents will be used as a replacement.

-*DocumentFragment* and *ShadowRoot* nodes cannot be replaced directly, you must replace their parent node instead.

 **Replace With**

 Replace each node with other nodes.